pelicanbaytennisgroups/content/page/playersinfo.md

 ## How we play matches
 1. Once you sign up, it is your responsibility to get a sub if you cannot play.<br>
 2. The captain is responsible for getting players if there are less than four.
 (Subs)<br>
 3. When requesting a sub, email the group including your name, who is playing, and your needs.
-Once a sub is found, email everyone with the sub's name.
-You also need to edit the request with the replacement in Chelsea.
-If you can be the sub, use “reply” and not “reply all” to the Captain.<br>
-4. If you know someone interested in playing in the group, we need two references.
-If they don’t know anyone else they can start as a sub.<br>
+Confirm the sub via email.<br>
 ## Signing up for to play with your unique email address.
 1. We publish a schedule of matches for one month at a time.
 You sign up (electronic form) during the prior month.
 3. Your email on the group roster is your default, unique ID for signing up for dates with the form.
 There is no password needed to signup.